Notice: This page requires JavaScript to function properly.

 Swipe to start coding

-• Calculate a magnitude spectrum.
+• Calculate a magnitude spectrum and store in magnitude_spectrum variable.

 Løsning